nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 3. **Post Display** You can name this display "practiceRandPost."
 This will be the same layout as the landing screen from the hard-coded practice.
 However, buttons will be controlled using jump to row components instead of conditional branching.

 #### Edit the spreadsheet
-Set up the spreadsheet to have a logical flow of displays so that the instructions are first, then six randomized practice trials, and lastly the post practice display.
+* Set up the spreadsheet to have a logical flow of displays so that the instructions are first, then six practice trials, and lastly the post practice display.
 Make sure that the instructions for the practice come after the instructions for the whole experiment.
+* Add a column to the spreadsheet and name it "select_subset."
+For each trial, type the name of the color in this column "red."

 #### **Add the Randomizer and Preview Randomization**
-Look up documentation on randomization if needed!

 **Further Consideration 3**: What happened to the spreadsheet when you previewed the randomization?